st-evenlin/st-evenlin.github.io/_posts/2025-08-15-sota-post-training-of-llm-part-2.md

 ---

 ### Q5: Why is post-training needed?
 What does it actually do?
-**A:** In theory, yes — but in practice, coverage gaps, verifier noise, and runtime cost make pure inference-time search too costly for most.
+**A:** In theory, yes, inference-time strategy is all you need — but in practice, coverage gaps, verifier noise, and runtime cost make pure inference-time search too costly.
-Post-training then emerges as the efficient approximation that amortizes the cost into weights.
+Post-training emerges as the efficient approximation that amortizes the cost into weights.

 From a distributional lens, both post-training and inference-time strategies are simply different ways to steer p₀ toward the optimal policy p*.
 And here’s the provocation - if you can do it at inference, you can bake it into the model, for example:
 * Thinking longer (e.g. with CoT prompting) → teach the model in post-training to generate reasoning traces and multiple candidates before deciding.
 * Self-verification → fine-tune with reward-model feedback loops so the model learns to score and refine its own outputs.
 * Tool-augmented inference → train on retrieval-augmented or tool-use traces so the model internalizes that.